class Minecraft(host: str = 'localhost', port: int = 1789)

 Equivalent to the y value of getHighestPos() with x and z.

-The block type/id at position pos in world.
+The block Block type/id at position pos in world.

 Note

-The function does only query the block type/id, no additional block data is included.
+The function does only query the block type/id, no block component data is not queried.
+To query block component data use getBlockWithData().

 Parameters: